 Undertaking a postgraduate study in inclusive education will help teachers assist their schools to:

-- use contemporary evidence-based, best practice approaches.
+• use contemporary evidence-based, best practice approaches.

 Participating universities

 The program has partnered with 7 tertiary providers (VIC/NSW) to deliver 8 targeted postgraduate online courses in inclusive education.
 There are 75 scholarships available across the following universities/courses.
 Before applying, please contact the Inclusive Education Scholarships Unit to see whether your school is eligible.
-Once determined, please check each course structure, and consult with your principal to determine which course best aligns with your school's goals.

 Eligibility

-The program will provide additional scholarships to schools with multiple campuses (1 per campus) or student enrolments greater than 500 (1 per 500).
+• additional scholarships will be provided to schools with multiple campuses (1 per campus)

-The program has committed to providing two scholarships per specialist school and Supported Inclusion Schools.
-The program will provide schools with additional scholarships for teachers interested in specialising in deaf and hard of hearing or vision impairment.
+• The program will provide schools with additional scholarships for teachers interested in specialising in deaf and hard of hearing or vision impairment.
 The following courses are on offer:

 To avoid disappointment, please contact the IESU to ensure your school is eligible for a scholarship in Round 10 as your school may already have a recipient/graduate from the program.